-The steaming process is to eliminate the skin of the jalapenos.
+The steaming process eliminates the skin of the jalapenos.
 However, you may skip this step when you prefer to have the jalapeno with the skin on.

-The frozen jalapeno is good to use up to 6 months, the jalapeno may loose its robust flavors when stored for a prolonged time frame.
+The frozen jalapeno is good to use for up to 6 months; it may lose its robust flavors when stored for a prolonged time.

 - 15 jalapeno

 - Preset the oven to 400 degrees farenheit.

 - Arrange them in a tray without crowding.

 - Drizzle vegetable oil evenly over the jalapenos.

 - Bake it for 10 minutes or until the edges are charred.

 - Remove it from the oven and cover it with aluminuum foil immediately.

 - Rest it for 10 minutes.